jnozzi/cocoadev.com/markdown/HowDoIBPalettesWork.md

 // Try It Out

 Build your project and then create a new nib file in IB.
 Drag your [[DotView from the palette to the window.
 Use the Inspector to set its various attributes.
-Now add a colorwell and a slider to the window and connect them to the appropriate outlets of General/DotView.
-Choose "Test Interface" from IB's File menu and you have a fully functioning General/DotView app, from within IB!
-This means anyone you give the palette file to can create a working General/DotView app with ZERO lines of code!
+Now add a colorwell and a slider to the window and connect them to the appropriate outlets of DotView.
+Choose "Test Interface" from IB's File menu and you have a fully functioning DotView app, from within IB!
+This means anyone you give the palette file to can create a working DotView app with ZERO lines of code!

 I would like to credit Aaron Hillegass and his book Cocoa Programming for Mac OS X for inspiration and reference in writing this tutorial.
 If you have any questions about the tutorial feel free to feel free to contact me.
 Also, the PB project for this tutorial is available here.

 ----

 I'm trying to write an application that needs a GUI editor component.
-I've created a palette containing UI elements, and a window they can be dragged to, but the problem is that the components must implement - mouseDragged:, make a drag image of itself and set the proper General/PBoard type.
+I've created a palette containing UI elements, and a window they can be dragged to, but the problem is that the components must implement - mouseDragged:, make a drag image of itself and set the proper PBoard type.

 That behavior isn't needed or wanted in the actual component, so I've created a wrapper to handle the dragging.
 It works, but I'm left with wrapper objects in the view hierarchy I create, that I will have to remove.
 Also I can't create a palette in IB like with regular IB palettes.